ledpup/ClimateExplorer/blog/_posts/2024-06-02-the-rest-of-the-world.markdown

 > - QCF: Quality Control, Adjusted, using the Pairwise Homogeneity Algorithm (PHA, Menne and Williams, 2009).
 > - QFE: Quality Control, Adjusted, Estimated using the Pairwise Homogeneity Algorithm.
 Only the years 1961-2010 are provided.
 This is to help maximize station coverage when calculating normals.
 For more information, see Williams et al, 2012.

 ClimateExplorer would use QCU and QCF.
-It does not need QFE because we would calculate our own normals, from the selected stations in the process discussed below.
+ClimateExplorer does not need QFE because we would calculate our own normals, from the selected stations in the process discussed below.

 ## Criterion 2 - quality over quantity